neszt/icinga-nms-docker/README.md

 * [Ace syntax highlight](https://github.com/ajaxorg/ace)

 ## FAQ

-* why not separate docker?
+### Why not separate docker?

- - on config change need to trigger services to restart
+On config change need to trigger services to restart

-* i dont like your built-in smokeping config ..
+### I dont like your built-in smokeping config ..

- - just override with your own
+Just override with your own

-* i got "It appears as though you do not have permission ..." error message
+### I got "It appears as though you do not have permission ..." error message

- - just add your user to a\_icingaadmin alertgroup
+Just add your user to a\_icingaadmin alertgroup

 ## TODO
 * online demo